mike0609king/c-conventions/README.md

 - Always use `const` for:
     - function calls where the value shouldn't be changed
     - variables that don't change
+- Always use `volatile` when:
-- TODO: Find out more -> Always use `volatile`: variable is used by multiple threads
+    - variable is used by multiple threads:
+        - memory mapped I/O peripheral register set
+        - global variable used by interrupts
-- Use `DEBUG` to define functions that should only be used when in debug mode:
+- Use `DEBUG` to define functions that should only be used when in debug mode.
+You should also also use this to comment out code blocks.
+Example:
 ```
 #ifdef DEBUG
 void deb_function(...)